-A link to an URL (either within your website or an external location) is generated by highlighting the required text then clicking the hyperlink icon:
+A link to a URL (either within your website or an external location) is generated by highlighting the required text then clicking the hyperlink icon:

-A dialog will allow you to specify the target URL; also whether it should be opened in a new window.
+A dialog will let you specify the target URL; also whether it should be opened in a new window.